egnha/valaddin/README.md

 [![Travis-CI Build Status](https://travis-ci.org/egnha/valaddin.svg?branch=master)](https://travis-ci.org/egnha/valaddin)
 [![codecov](https://codecov.io/gh/egnha/valaddin/branch/master/graph/badge.svg)](https://codecov.io/gh/egnha/valaddin)

-Dealing with invalid function inputs is a pervasive problem in R, given R's weakly typed nature. _Valaddin_ is a simple R package that provides a function `strictly()` that enables you to enhance a function with input validation checks, in a manner suitable for both programmatic use and interactive sessions.
+Dealing with invalid function inputs is a chronic pain for R users, given R's weakly typed nature. _Valaddin_ provides pain relief: it is a simple R package that provides a function `strictly()` that enables you to enhance a function with input validation checks—with minimal fuss—in a manner suitable for both programmatic use and interactive sessions.

 ## Installation